gepheum/skir-kotlin-gen/README.md

 ## Java codegen versus Kotlin codegen

-While Java and Kotlin code can interoperate seamlessly, Soia provides separate code generators for each language to leverage their unique strengths and idioms.
+While Java and Kotlin code can interoperate seamlessly, skir provides separate code generators for each language to leverage their unique strengths and idioms.
 For instance, the Kotlin generator utilizes named parameters for struct construction, whereas the Java generator employs the builder pattern.

 Although it's technically feasible to use Kotlin-generated code in a Java project (or vice versa), doing so results in an API that feels unnatural and cumbersome in the calling language.
 For the best developer experience, use the code generator that matches your project's primary language.